 Raffael Heiss is lecturer and postdoctoral researcher at the MCI Center for Social & Health Innovation.
 Previously, he was a PhD candidate and uni:docs fellow at the Department of Communication, University of Vienna.
-His research interests include public health, communication, digital media, and civic engagement.
+His research interests include political and health communication, health policy, digital media, and civic engagement.

 - University of Vienna, Department of Communications2013 - 2014PR & public affairs consultant - Grayling Austria2011Tutor - University of Vienna, Department of Communication2009 - 2013Intern - Communications & Network Consulting (UK); Tirol Tourist Board (Tirol Werbung); Tiroler Tageszeitung

 2016International Summer School in Political Communication and Electoral Behaviour: Changing Media Environments, Changing Democracies - University of Milan (Certificate)2014 - 2018Communication - University of Vienna (PhD)2010Communication Management - Fudan University (Certificate)2008 - 2012Communication - University of Vienna (MA)2008 - 2012Political Science - University of Vienna (MA)2005 - 2008Political Science - University of Innsbruck (BA)